-During the National holiday last week I took a brief trip out of Shenzhen for a couple of days to the small city of Shaoguan, a 4.5 hour journey inland, to visit a friend at the university there.
+During the National holiday last week, I took a brief trip out of Shenzhen for a couple of days to the small city of Shaoguan, a 4.5-hour journey inland, to visit a friend at the university there.
 On the way out I took the train which was a first for me in China.
 Despite all the dire warnings people had given me about trains in China (dirty, unsafe, crowded…) the one I was on was actually quite pleasant, albeit a bit slow.
-The family I sat next to was even kind enough to give me some of their food for lunch – not something you would ever find in the UK (although it might have had something to do with me practicing English with their child!).
+The family I sat next to was even kind enough to give me some of their food for lunch – not something you would ever find in the UK (although it might have had something to do with me practising English with their child!).

 Shaoguan itself is an unremarkable city that frankly I found dirty and chaotic; not particularly pleasant.
 One of the students there remarked to me that it was the same as thousands of small cities across China which I found a rather depressing prospect, if not for me, but for their inhabitants.
 That said, there were a few bright spots and I really enjoyed visiting Namhua Monastery there.
 As it was the holidays it was crawling with curious devotees and was clearly a good day for the Monk’s finances!